America's kids are still behind in reading and math. These schools are defying the trend

 “Truth be told, I wasn’t happy,” he said.
 “Even though we gained, and we celebrate the gains, at the end of the day we all know that we can do better.”

-As federal pandemic relief money for schools winds down, states and school districts will have limited resources and must prioritize interventions that worked.
-Districts that spent federal money on increased instructional time, either through tutoring or summer school, saw a return on that investment.
+That could be more difficult in coming years.
+Federal pandemic relief money has ended; many schools used it for programs like tutoring.
+Going forward, schools must prioritize interventions that worked.
+Districts that spent federal money on increased instructional time, either through tutoring or summer school, saw a return on that investment, Kane and Reardon said.

-The researchers emphasized the need to extend state and local money to support pandemic recovery programs that showed strong academic results.
-Schools also must engage parents and tell them when their kids are behind, the researchers said.
+Brawley said Compton hopes to maintain its tutoring programs using other funding sources.
+“The question is, at what scale?”

-And schools must continue to work with community groups to improve students' attendance.
+And schools must continue to work with community groups to improve students' attendance, they said.
 The scorecard identified a relationship between high absenteeism and learning struggles.

 Tutors also help with attendance